PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter05/Tutorial/README.md

 The dataset contains many properties that won’t be used in this project.
 You might prefer to previously filter them out so that the `app.planets` array contains only the data you will effectively use.
 This is optional and will be left as an exercise!

-### Exercises
+Our next step is to configure the view and fit the data we loaded in the space we have available.

+## Exercises: filter out unncessary data

+This section is optional and you can safely skip it if you wish.
+It contains two exercises to practice filtering data.
+It applies some changes on the code developed in step 2.
+These changes will be incorporated only to the final step.

-Templates (based on `StepByStep/2-load-data`) with tips (comments), as well as the complete solutions for these exercises can be found in the [`Exercises/`](../Exercises) folder.
+Templates (based on `StepByStep/2-load-data`) with tips (comments) and solutions can be found in the [`StepByStep/Exercise1`](../StepByStep/Exercise1) and [`StepByStep/Exercise2`](../StepByStep/Exercise2) folders.

-* 6.3.
-Remove unnecessary properties so that the resulting dataset (`app.planets`) only contains the data that will effectively be used in the app: each planet should contain just the `id`, `name`, `diameterKm` and `satellites` properties.
+* **Exercise 1**: Remove unnecessary properties so that the resulting dataset (`app.planets`) only contains the data that will effectively be used in the app: each planet should contain just the `id`, `name`, `diameterKm` and `satellites` properties.
 The relevant code is in `js/data.js`. _Hint_: Use the JavaScript `map()` function to replace each object from the `app.planets` array with a new one containing just the required properties.

-* 6.4.
-Add a filter for the satellites array of each planet so that each satellite contains only the data that will be used in the app: each satellite should contain just `name` and `diameterKm` of each satellite.
+* **Exercise 2**: Add a filter for the `satellites` array of each planet so that each satellite contains only the data that will be used in the app: each satellite should contain just `name` and `diameterKm` of each satellite.
 The relevant code is in `js/data.js`. _Hint_: use the JavaScript `map()` function to replace each object from the `satellites` array with a new one containing just the required properties.

-Our next step is to configure the view and fit the data we loaded in the space we have available.

 ## Step 3 - configuring scales and filtering data